Community

 These diseases include tick borne diseases, influenza, tuberculosis, and sexually transmitted diseases.
 Click here for a full list of diseases.

-Every five years we conduct a community health needs assessment of our communities.
+Every three years we conduct a community health needs assessment of our communities.
 This assessment identifies key health needs and issues through a systematic, comprehensive date collection and analysis.

 Click here to view the 2022-23 Chesprocott Community Health Needs Assessment.